strimzi/strimzi.github.io/_posts/2019-10-23-kafka-authentication-using-oauth-2.0.md

     open https://$KEYCLOAK:8443/auth

-In OAuth 2.0 all applications communicating with the authorization server are known as 'clients', and act either as application clients, or as application servers (resource servers).
+In OAuth 2 terminology your application servers (Kafka brokers in our case) are called 'resource servers' - they are the ones requiring authentication.
+However, when your application servers and clients talk to the OAuth 2.0 authorization server, they are all considered 'clients'.
-Each `client` has to be configured on the server.
+Each `client` has to be configured on the authorization server.

 We'll manually configure a `client` for Kafka broker - we'll simply call it 'kafka-broker'.